Spark plugs: what they do, symptoms of bad plugs and how many of them in a car

 1. Slow acceleration

 Ignition system problems are the most common cause of acceleration problems.
-As in modern systems the ECU controls the ignition problems and tells it when to send electric pulses to fire the spark plug, the issue may be with a faulty sensor.
+With modern systems, the ECU controls the ignition and tells it when to send electric pulses to fire the spark plug, so the issue may be with a faulty sensor.
 But a worn-out spark plug is just as likely to be the cause.
-If you notice that your car is running sluggishly or does not accelerate as quickly as it used to, it may be attributed to a faulty spark plug that needs to be replaced.
+If you notice that your car is running sluggishly or does not accelerate as quickly as it used to, this may be due to a faulty spark plug that needs to be replaced.

 2. Poor fuel economy

 Fuel burns efficiently in the combustion cycle in part due to the smooth operation of the ignition system.
-When spark plugs don’t work like they should, it is frequently because the gap between the spark plug electrodes is either too close or too far apart.
+When spark plugs don’t work as they should, it’s often because the gap between the spark plug electrodes is either too close or too far apart.
 A solution for this can be for a mechanic to adjust this gap and restore it to factory settings; you might not even need to replace the spark plug.
 So if you notice your car has become a bit of a gas guzzler, ineffective spark plugs could be the cause.

 3. Engine misfire

 Engine misfire is almost always down to problems in the ignition system.
 It could be due to a sensor malfunction, or damage to a spark plug wire or the tip of the spark plug that connects to the wire.
-An engine misfire can be noticed by intermittent stumbling or sputtering sounds from the engine.
+Stuttering or sputtering sounds from the engine indicate engine misfire.
 Misfiring is dangerous for the engine and if the engine is allowed to keep misfiring, exhaust emissions will increase, engine power will decrease, and fuel economy will drop.

 4. Engine lurching forward or hesitating